GIScience/gis-training-resource-center/content/Module_4/en_qgis_map_design_I_ex_5.md

 {octicon}`home-fill;1.5em;sd-text-danger`
 :::

-# Creating a map of the flooding situation in Beledweyr, Somalia
+# Creating a map of the flooding situation in Beledweyr, Somalia <a id="creating-a-map-of-the-flooding-situation-in-beledweyr-somalia"></a>

-## Characteristics of the exercise
+## Characteristics of the exercise <a id="characteristics-of-the-exercise"></a>

 :::{card}
 __Aim of the exercise:__